telaminai/hellomongoose/README.md

 How it boots and runs:

-- EventProcessorGroupConfig.builder().agentName("processor-agent").put("hello-handler", ...) declares the processor group and adds your handler as a processor.
+- EventProcessorConfig.builder().customHandler(handler).build() creates the processor configuration.
+- MongooseServerConfig.builder().addProcessor("processor-agent", "hello-handler", eventProcessorConfig) registers the handler under the given agent name (the processor agent thread).
 - EventFeedConfig.builder().instance(feed).name("hello-feed").broadcast(true).agent("feed-agent", new BusySpinIdleStrategy()) declares the in-memory feed and its agent/idle strategy.
-- MongooseServerConfig.builder().addProcessorGroup(processorGroup).addEventFeed(feedConfig).build() assembles the app configuration.
 - bootServer(app, rec -> { ... }) reads the app config, spins up the feed-agent and processor-agent threads, wires the feed to the processor (broadcast in this example), and returns a server handle.
 Offering to feed will then drive the handler on the processor-agent thread.

 ## Build